Answering Your Questions about Legal Ethics

 A common misconception regarding conflicts of interest is that a law firm can "cure" a conflict of interest stemming from one lawyers work by screening that attorney from the rest of the firm with regard to that matter.
 Actually, the ethics rules do not allow for a screen, or Chinese wall, to cure conflicts of interest in most contexts.
 Specifically, most conflicts involve an attorneys work for a current or former client.
 Rule 1.7 addresses conflicts regarding current clients and Rule 1.9 addresses conflicts triggered by work done for former clients.
 Both of those types of conflicts are imputed to all members of the lawyers firm under Rule 1.10.
 Thus, if an attorney must decline or withdraw from a case because of work hes done for a current or former client, all members of his firm face the same conflict.
 The "cure" for such conflicts, for the lawyer or any member of his firm, is not a screen, but rather consent from the former and/or the current client.
 Note that for conflicts under Rule 1.7, consent is not sufficient in certain instances.

-There are two exceptional contexts in the rules where a screen is an acceptable conflicts cure: situations involving government attorneys and situations involving former judges and arbitrators.
+There are three exceptions in the rules where a screen is acceptable: to avoid imputation of a conflict: "revolving door" situations involving government attorneys and situations involving former judges and arbitrators.
 Rule 1.11 addresses attorneys switching from government practice to private practice, and vice versa.
 Paragraph (b) of that rule outlines a screening procedure for an attorney in a private firm who had worked "personally and substantially" on a matter where another member of that firm now will represent a party "in connection with" that matter.
 Rule 1.12 addresses the private practice of former judges and arbitrators.
 Paragraph (c) outlines a screening procedure for an attorney in a private firm who had participated in a matter as judge or arbitrator where another member of the firm will now represent a party in that same matter.
-Outside the scenarios addressed by Rules 1.11 and 1.12, a screen is not a sufficient cure for conflicts of interest triggered by the ethics rules.
+Rule 1.18 addresses duties to prospective clients, and paragraph (d) outlines a procedure for screening an individual lawyer who has received disqualifying information from a prospective client while permitting another lawyer in the firm to represent a party adverse to the potential client.
+Outside the scenarios addressed by Rules 1.11, 1.12 and 1.18, a screen is not a sufficient cure for conflicts of interest triggered by the ethics rules.

 14. Executor